March 2018

 You can sell your house without a realtor if you follow the above tips.
 Make sure you price the house correctly, clean up and market the property as many ways as you can find.

 Lastly, don’t forget that our company, Mandich Property Group, buys houses everyday of the week, and for cash.
-By paying with cash we can close whenever you want, (Learn more about the advantages of selling to a cash buyer in this article “How Do I Sell My House For Cash“).
+By paying with cash we can close whenever you want.
 You won’t have to do any of the things mentioned above, no cleaning, no yard work – we don’t care how messy the house is, we would like the opportunity to make you an offer on your property.
 You can learn more by visiting our site at www.MandichPropertyGroup.com, or call us at 770 756-8680.

 Can You Sell Your House While It Is Rented?